xakon/xakon.github.io/dev/tools/ansible.md

  - [Home Page](https://www.ansible.com/).
  - [Opensource.com](https://opensource.com/):
-   Plenty of articles about introducing Ansible, but also on tutorials and ideas on how to use it.
+   Plenty of articles about introducing Ansible, but also tutorials and ideas on how to use it.